cezarsmpio/share-it/README.md

 # share-it

 > Modern share.
 No dependencies.
 Just JS.
-Just 4kb.
+Just 2kb gzipped.

 Use share-it with one click and share your data easily!